-The Doctor ponders his next move.
+Meanwhile the Doctor ponders his next move.

 Sue: Nice cliffhanger.

-As the credits roll…
+And then, as the credits roll…

-Sue: What?
-Have you seen the size of her?
+Sue: Have you seen the size of her?
 She’d have her work cut out killing a fly.

-Sue: She reminds me of the deaf woman in that Fawlty Towers episode.
+Sue: She reminds me of that deaf woman from that Fawlty Towers episode.
 She’s very annoying.

 The Doctor swallows one of the seeds.